Innovation

 Spam – Controlling Unsolicited Bulk Email

 Spam is a social abuse of Internet messaging services.
 Technical solutions must follow social consensus about the nature and boundaries of these abuses.
 To date, no effort to control spam has had widespread, long-term effectiveness.
 However it is already clear that spam is here to stay and that we must seek to control it, rather than eliminate it.
-Further many different control mechanism are needed, including legal, technical and operational.
+Further many different control mechanisms are needed, including legal, technical and operational.

 Community Discussion